qdans/Haust-Faucet-Bot/README.md

    ```

 ## How It Works
-- The bot reads wallet addresses from `wallets.json`.
+- The bot reads wallet addresses from `wallets.txt`.
 - It sends a claim request to the Haust Faucet API.
 - After claiming, it waits 20 minutes before moving to the next wallet.
 - The cycle repeats indefinitely.